rahil627/fighting-game-anarchy/README.md

 # notes
 todo:
- Halp transform those lists into readable tables (csv vs flat-file database)
+clean up the repo; i think this was my first GitHub Pages site, so i was testing stuff here, and left a bunch of testing junk..

 welp, the site works, but the theme doesn't...
 fixed: changed layout-value to `default`... a little strange though, what about `page` and `post` values?

 cut:
 some traits: competitive, intuitive, *chill*, *siiiiick*, dope, *cognizant*.

+Halp transform those lists into readable tables (csv vs flat-file database)